nasa/cumulus-orca/tasks/internal_reconcile_report_phantom/API.md

 - `event` - See schemas/input.json
 - `context` - An object provided by AWS Lambda.
 Used for context tracking.

+  Environment Vars:
+- `DB_CONNECT_INFO_SECRET_ARN` _string_ - Secret ARN of the AWS secretsmanager secret for connecting to the database.
-  Environment Vars: See requests_db.py's get_configuration for further details.
+  See shared_db.py's get_configuration for further details.

 **Returns**: